cccbauer/MURFI-user-manual/murfi-rt-PyProject/README.md

 `fsfs  img  log  mask  rest  ses-localizer  ses-real  ses-sham  xfm  xml`

-under `xml` you will find the script that MUEFI will use to extract the neurofeedback information and send it to the rt-PsychoPy script.
+under `xml` you will find the script that MURFI will use to extract the neurofeedback information and send it to the rt-PsychoPy script.

-under `xfm` you will receive/find the `session_ref.nii` images that will be used to map the ROI masks form where feedback will be computed to the current session images and Fields of View (FOV) more info on this here
+under `xfm` you will receive/find the `session_ref.nii` images that will be used to register the ROI masks in MINI space to the current session images and Fields of View (FOV)

+more info on this [here]

 ### 2) Setup al needed connectins to the Scanner and Stimmulus computer: